JaneeshaJ2001/Predicta1.0-AI-Prediction-Challenge/README.md

 Score : 0.921

-## Project Overview
+## Task Overview

-The goal of this project was to develop a machine learning model capable of accurately classifying daily weather conditions into predefined categories using historical weather data.
-The project involved extensive data preprocessing, feature engineering, and model evaluation to identify the most effective predictive model.
+The goal was to develop a machine learning model capable of accurately classifying daily weather conditions into predefined categories using historical weather data.
+It involved extensive data preprocessing, feature engineering, and model evaluation to identify the most effective predictive model.

 ## Dataset

-The dataset (daily_data.csv) used in this project includes various weather-related features such as temperature, humidity, wind speed, atmospheric pressure, precipitation, and more.
+The dataset (daily_data.csv) used in this task includes various weather-related features such as temperature, humidity, wind speed, atmospheric pressure, precipitation, and more.
 Categorical variables such as city identifiers were also included, which were crucial for geographical analysis.

 ## Methodology